dy/spect/readme.md

 ##

-Each function in `spect` constructs asynchronous iterator, which represent streams in language level.
-They can be thought of as array data, distributed in time.
+Each function in `spect` creates asynchronous iterator, which represents streams in language level.
+It can be thought of as array data, distributed in time.
+Each async iterator has following properties:

-They bring very fine design, allowing natural composability and really short notation.
+- `.end()` method tears down stream and all internal streams
+- `thenable` - stream can be awaited for the next value
+- `effect(...args, callback)` - the callback is the last argument for all streams

 <!-- ### `$( selector | els | markup )` − create collection